 - Upgrade with no code changes.
 Upgrading to a new version of SQL Server or Azure SQL Database can be done with no code changes by keeping the same compatibility level as the source system, and no immediate need to recertify until such time when the application needs to leverage enhancements that are only available in a higher database compatibility level.

 - Improve manageability and scalability without requiring application changes, using enhancements that are not gated by database compatibility level.
 In SQL Server these include for example:

-New Databases are still set to the default compatibility level of the Database Engine version.
-But when a database is moved from any earlier version of SQL Server to a new version of SQL Server or Azure SQL Database, the database retains its existing compatibility level.
+New databases are still set to the default compatibility level of the Database Engine version.
+But when a database is restored or attached from any earlier version of SQL Server to a new version of SQL Server or Azure SQL Database, the database retains its existing compatibility level.

 Before moving a database to a new version of SQL Server or Azure SQL Database, verify if the database compatibility level is still supported.
 The database compatibility level support matrix can be seen here.